Maps of toric varieties in Cox coordinates: Geometry of descriptions

 \subsubsection{Computable preimages}

-The relationship between the preimage $\overline{\phireginv(B)}$ and the regular preimage ideal $J_B$ is a little delicate---we have already seen a counter-example to an optimistic statement in \S\ref{sect:ideals_of_subvarieties_of_toric_varieties}---and so we identify a general property which will permit computation of preimages under certain conditions.
-The dependence on the defining ideal $I_B$ is important.
+The relationship between the preimage $\overline{\phireginv(B)}$ and the regular preimage ideal $J_B$ is a little delicate---we have already seen a counter-example to an over-optimistic statement in \S\ref{sect:ideals_of_subvarieties_of_toric_varieties}---and so we identify a general property which will permit computation of preimages under certain conditions.

 \begin{defin} Let $\varphi\colon X\dashrightarrow Y$ be a rational map of toric varieties with a description $\Phi\colon \CC^m \multito \CC^n$.
 Fix a closed subscheme $B \subset Y$ with homogeneous defining ideal $I_B \ideal \cox Y$.
 Let $J_B$ be the regular preimage ideal as defined above.